johannesjh/favagtk/README.md

 ## Contributing

-favagtk is developed as a voluntary effort in the authors' free time.
+favagtk is developed in an open-source, community-driven way, as a voluntary effort in the authors' free time.

 All contributions are greatly appreciated... pull requests are welcome, and so are bug reports and suggestions for improvement.
 See [CONTRIBUTING.md](./CONTRIBUTING.md) for details, e.g., how to view debug output when testing and how to setup a development environment.